CARMA: Fair and efficient bottleneck congestion management via non-tradable karma credits: Numerical experiments

+{The purpose of this case study is to validate Proposition~\ref{prop:equity} and compare the sensitivity to income of $\karma$ and $\toll$.} To this end, we model two income types with different constant \gls{VOT}: the \emph{low-income} type $\tau=\low$ with $\U_\low=\{1\}$, and the \emph{high-income} type $\tau=\high$ with $\U_\high=\{6\}$.
+The low-income commuters occupy $80\%$ of the population and the high-income commuters the remaining $20\%$.

 As can be seen from Figure~\ref{fig:results-case-2}a, $\karma$ and $\toll$ achieve the same aggregate departure and congestion patterns.
-The total departure rates as well as the queuing delays are identical to Case 1.
+The total departure rates as well as the queuing delays are identical to the homogeneous case; as per Figure~\ref{fig:results-case-1}d.
 However, the two models behave quite differently when we compare the results by commuter type.
-Under $\toll$, the fast lane is fully occupied by high-income commuters (type $\tau_2$) whereas, under $\karma$, the fast lane capacity is split between the two types in the same ratio as their proportions in the population.
+Under $\toll$, the fast lane is fully occupied by high-income commuters whereas, under $\karma$, the fast lane capacity is split between the two types in the same ratio as their proportions in the population.
 In the former case, the optimal toll price essentially discriminates against the low-income commuters from using the fast lane.
-As a result, $\toll$ leads to a serious fairness issue in terms of both queuing delay and travel cost (normalized by the \gls{VOT} level\footnote{The normalization brings the costs of both types on the same scale to facilitate the \emph{interpersonal comparability}~\cite{roberts1980interpersonal}.
-If commuters in type $\tau_2$ are truly persistently more urgent than those in type $\tau_1$ and deserve preferential treatment from the social point of view, the karma mechanism can be designed to explicitly subsidize them, e.g., through non-uniform karma redistribution.}), as demonstrated in Figure~\ref{fig:results-case-2}b.
-Specifically, the high-income commuters enjoy no queuing delay at all while the low-income commuters on average get stuck in the queue for 37min.
-They also incur double the travel cost compared to the high-income commuters.
+As a result, $\toll$ leads to a serious equity issue in terms of both queuing delay and travel cost as demonstrated in Figure~\ref{fig:results-case-2}b.
+Specifically, the high-income commuters enjoy no queuing delay at all while the low-income commuters get stuck in the queue for 37 min on average.
+Their average travel cost also doubles compared to the high-income commuters.

-In contrast, under $\karma$, the two types of commuters share the same queuing delay and normalized cost.
-Figure~\ref{fig:results-case-2}c sheds light on the cause.
+In contrast, under $\karma$, the two types of commuters share the same queuing delay and travel cost, as predicted by Proposition~\ref{prop:equity}.
+Figure~\ref{fig:results-case-2}c provides further insight.
 At the \gls{SNE}, both types of commuters have the same distribution of karma.
 Accordingly, they have equal opportunity to bid for the fast lane.
 In fact, their departure and bidding strategies are exactly the same (see the top two subplots in Figure~\ref{fig:results-case-2}c for an example at $t=t^*$) because they essentially face the same optimization problem (up to a constant difference in the scaling of costs).